: Low arcan

 Ace of Swords reversed Meaning

 Getting a reversed Ace of Swords might mean that one's thoughts are confused, unsure and very chaotic.
-This isn t a good time for one to make any decisions since they don t have any clarity on what you should be doing, meaning that the chances of failure can be pretty high.
+This isn't a good time to make any decisions as you currently lack clarity on the situation at hand - the chances of failure can be pretty high.

 At this time, it would be better to prepare yourself and take baby steps - work methodically as you slowly move towards achieving your goals.
 This would be a good time to lay back and rationally think your way through each stage rather than acting on impulse, since everything appears in a blur and is not very clear at that moment.
 It might also be a good time to seek advice since things may not be as they seem.

 You have fought in the name of good, adding your intense energy to an idealistic cause.
 The events of the recent past have set unchangeable events in motion.

 You are entering a new phase of your life and everything is going to change.
 The causes and results of the change are not certain, but this period will reveal many things to you.

 Putting your creative thought in to action may require some courage, but you will be able to overcome the longest odds if you desire.

 The Ace of Swords represents victory through having mental strength and achievement.
 Justice, clarity, and creative thinking are all associated with this card.
 A brilliant idea could be just around the corner, or perhaps it is some sort of divine inspiration toward creativity.
 The answer is likely yes.

 Keywords: tarot cards, tarot meanings, Ace of Swords tarot card, reversed meaning

 Edit Registered users can edit tarot cards meanings.
 Please register / login to be able Edit content